Advance Estate Planning for a Surviving Spouse

 Couples who engage in estate planning often take pains to help ensure their children thrive after their deaths—yet they sometimes fail to put in place similar protections for each other.

-For example, if you live in a community property state,1 all assets acquired during the marriage will transfer to the surviving spouse regardless of whether a will is in effect.
+For example, if you live in a community property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin), all assets acquired during the marriage will transfer to the surviving spouse regardless of whether a will is in effect.
 However, for property acquired outside the marriage that isn't jointly owned—such as a home purchased by one spouse before being wed—the absence of a will in some states means the surviving spouse is entitled to only one-third to one-half of the property, depending on whether the deceased spouse has living children, parents, or siblings.

-Even if you have a will that names your spouse as your heir, all wills must go through probate, the legal process of validating a will, which can be lengthy and costly.
-Instead, all relevant assets should be handled in one of two ways:
+Even if you have a will that names your spouse as your heir, it must go through probate, the legal—and sometimes lengthy and costly—process of validating a will, paying final expenses, and distributing the estate's assets.
+Instead, you could handle all relevant assets in one of two ways:

 2. Get organized

-Austin also recommends creating an inventory of what you own, where it can be found, and its approximate value.
-The list should include the usernames and passwords for any accounts your spouse will need to access after your death—including financial accounts, cloud storage, email, your cellphone , and any relevant apps.
+Also, consider creating an inventory of what you own, where it can be found, and its approximate value.
+The list should include the usernames and passwords for any accounts your spouse will need to access after your death—including financial accounts, cloud storage, email, your cellphone, and any relevant apps.

 See Schwab's asset inventory worksheet.